magnacore/ViperOS/configurations/home/anaconda3/envs/util/share/doc/yt_dlp/README.txt

 The available fields are:

--   hasvid: Gives priority to formats that have a video stream
+-   hasvid: Gives priority to formats that has a video stream
--   hasaud: Gives priority to formats that have an audio stream
+-   hasaud: Gives priority to formats that has a audio stream
 -   ie_pref: The format preference
 -   lang: The language preference
 -   quality: The quality of the format